 Smoked brisket is the traditional barbecue of Texas, but popular throughout the country as the only true beef barbecue.
 Though and difficult, beef brisket is hard muscle and can only be prepared low and slow if you actually want to eat it.
 Smoke brisket long enough and slow enough and you will produce one of the greatest meals you'll ever eat.
 These great brisket recipes take you from start to finish.
-Of course, you can always choose to pick out your own rubs, mops, marinades and sauces to make a great brisket meal or you can choose on of these
+Of course, you can always choose to pick out your own rubs, mops, marinades, and sauces to make a great brisket meal or you can choose one of these

 01 of 08

 Traditional Texas Beef Brisket recipe that will help you get a great piece of smoked meat.
 This basic recipe gives you all you need to know to smoke a great brisket.
 From here you can learn to take your brisket to a whole new level.